arielherself/espresso/README.md

 ## Russia’s long economic war

 Any good general understands the importance of morale in a [protracted conflict](https://www.economist.com/briefing/2022/06/30/does-a-protracted-conflict-favour-russia-or-ukraine).
 So does Russia’s central bank.
 After the invasion of Ukraine in February, the bank acted decisively to show it was in control, doubling interest rates to 20% to save the rouble.
 As the currency stabilised, since then it has brought rates back down to 9.5%, in four large cuts.
-On Friday another, more modest cut, of 0.5 percentage points, is expected.
+On Friday the bank slashed rates once again, by a larger-than-expected 1.5 percentage points.

 While much of the world is [raising rates](https://www.economist.com/finance-and-economics/2022/07/18/how-american-banks-are-responding-to-rising-interest-rates) amid soaring prices, Russia can get away with easing.
 That is because after the initial shock of sanctions, high energy prices have buoyed [the economy](https://www.economist.com/graphic-detail/2022/06/10/russias-economy-appears-to-be-back-on-track).
 The rouble has strengthened against the dollar, helped by a ban on taking money out of the country.